ewolff/microservice-istio/HOW-TO-RUN.md

 ```

 * Run `docker-build.sh` in the directory
-`microservice-istio`.
+`microservice-istio-demo`.
 It builds the images and uploads them into the
 Kubernetes cluster.

 ```
-[~/microservice-istio/microservice-istio]./docker-build.sh
+[~/microservice-istio/microservice-istio-demo]./docker-build.sh
 ...
 Successfully tagged microservice-istio-invoicing:latest
 Sending build context to Docker daemon  47.88MB